idecentralize-finance/decentralized-alien-manual/protocol/support/near.md

 ![](../../.gitbook/assets/near-create-name.png)

-### You will choose one of the following metthods to secure account.
+### You will choose one of the following methods to secure  the account.
 The passphrase is a secure method and popular among aliens so we will go with that one.

 ![](../../.gitbook/assets/near-secure-passphrase.png)